 There are many different reasons why the IRS may seize, refuse to send, delay or deny any Claim for Refund you have made.
 Any tax return you file is considered a "Claim for Refund".

 Return Processing Errors

-Sometimes they think a social security number the return was wrong & they are holding your money until you straighten it out.
+Sometimes they think a social security number the return was wrong on the return & they are holding your money until you straighten it out.
 (See Notice CP54)

 If you send them a response, they may send you a letter similar to Letter 4314C, explaining that they are reviewing your evidence & will respond in 60 days.
 However, don't depend on them to respond within that time period.
 Remain vigilant & call the IRS if you have questions!

 There have been a flood of calls concerning when the Economic Impact Stimulus Payments will arrive and for how much they will be.
 In answer to the 2nd question, you can consult the Publication 5486, Instructions for the Recovery Rebate Credit, which essentially tell you to complete the Recovery Rebate Credit Worksheet and report it on Line 30 of your tax return.
 If you file a return, you'll get a payment.

 The question of when they will arrive is more diffcult.
 No one can predict the timetable of the government.
 You can make a Form 3911 request if the check was lost, or you can send a letter to the Taxpayer Advocate Service but none of these will speed up the process.
 In fact, if the check was lost, the process will be slower.
 If you make an inquiry or a Form 3911 request the IRS will respond with a Letter 129C, indicating (barely) what is going on with your money.
 In all cases you will simply have to wait.

 Sometimes, the IRS sends a larger refund than they should have & they'll ask for their money back with Letter 510C.
 If you fail to respond, they will send you a Letter 3414C informing you of the debt & your failure to respond.
 Eventually, they'll send your file to Collections to be enforced according to Law.